maelh/hxd-plugin-framework/README.md

 unchanged until BytesToStr() is called again.

-See the OO interface for an implementation of this strategy, if you need more details.
-Otherwise, just use the simple OO solution directly (see below).
+See the OO interface for an implementation of this strategy, if you need more details, or refer to the plain C example.
+If possible, use the simple OO solution directly (see below).

 ### OO interface (more comfortable): Delphi / C++